Ali al-Mirghani: Early life

 Ali al-Mirghani was born on Masawa in northern Sudan in 1873 (Note: 1879, 1875, and 1884 are also mentioned) into the Maraghna family, founded by his grandfather Mohammed Uthman al-Mirghani al-Khatim.
 His mother is from the and she died when he was 7.

 IN 1881, Ali moved with his father to Kassala, where he remained, studied primary school until the Battle of Kassala between the Ansar of the Mahdist state and the Italian troops.
 After the battle, he left it to Masawa and then Suakin with his father, where he studied fiqh at the hands of his uncle, Muhammad Uthman Taj al-Sir al-Mirghani.
 During this time, his father visited Egypt seeking support in confronting the Mahdist state, but he died on 15 January 1886, and his grave in Cairo became a Sufi shrine.

 Egyptian and English care

 The family enjoyed the attention of the intelligence and colonial Anglo-Egyptian Sudan government, as stated in a letter from Holder Smith, Director of the Red Sea Directorate, to the Sirdar:

-The Khatmiyya order still has a strong presence in Sudan, and this boy is expected to be of use to the government.
+The Khatmiyya order still has a strong presence in Sudan, and this boy [Ali al-Mirghani] is expected to be of use to the government.

 The government arranged financial allocations for the family to spend on followers, successors, and family members.
 The head of the family, Muhammad Uthman Taj al-Sir, received the largest share, and his share was transferred to Ali al-Mirghani after him.
 His uncle was encouraged to send him to Cairo, where he stayed for five years, during which he visited Al-Azhar al-Sharif and expanded his reading and learning, but he did not obtain an official degree from it.